awsdocs/amazon-forecast-developer-guide/doc_source/weather.md

 ## Conditions and Restrictions<a name="weather-conditions-restrictions"></a>

 The following conditions and restrictions apply when using the Weather Index:
-+ **Available algorithms**: The Weather Index can be enabled when you train a predictor with the CNN\-QR, DeepAR\+, and Prophet algorithms\.
++ **Available algorithms**: If using a legacy predictor, the Weather Index can be enabled when you train a predictor with the CNN\-QR, DeepAR\+, and Prophet algorithms\.
 The Weather Index is not applied to ARIMA, ETS, and NPTS\.
 + **Forecast frequency**: The valid forecast frequencies are `1 minute`, `5 minutes`, `10 minutes`, `15 minutes`, `30 minutes`, `Hourly`, and `Daily`\.
 + **Forecast horizon**: The forecast horizon cannot span further than 14 days into the future\.
 For forecast horizon limits for each forecast frequency, refer to the list below:
   + `1 minute` \- 500